mikegagnon/robodojo/doc/doc/main.md

 ## Prototype Virus 1

 Recall, [Super Diamond](##defeating-diamond) and [Bank Jumper](##bank-jumping)
-defeat individual bots by infecting them with tapout malware:
+defeat individual bots by infecting them with crash malware:

     bank foe
-        tapout
+        crash

 We are going to replace that payload with a simple virus: